jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 Inventory years are from 1990 to 2019.

+**NB:** Unlike for LULUCF Table 6.1-2 the for historic reasons values collected for the Appendix11b are *not* based on UID but on row number.
+That is, file structures should remain the same.
+The source of data appears at the bottom of the tables.

 ### kptable-appendix11c.py
-Produce NIR Table Appendix11c in KPTable_Appendix11c.txt.
+Produce NIR KPLULUCF Table Appendix11c in KPTable_Appendix11c.txt.
 Then read it to dataframe  with *#* as a column separator and produce Excel file KPTable_Appendix11c.xlsx.
 In the command line example inventory files are in 'crf' directory:

 	(lukeghg) prompt%:  kptable-appendix11c.py -s 1990 -e 2019 -o KPTable_Appendix11c.txt -d crf/

 Inventory years are from 1990 to 2019.

+**NB:** Unlike for LULUCF Table 6.1-2 the for historic reasons values collected for the Appendix11c are *not* based on UID but on row number.
+That is, file structures should remain the same.
+The source of data appears at the bottom of the table.

 ### pretty-print-xml.py
 CRFReporter xml files come without line endings. `pretty-print-xml.py` formats xml to more human readable form.
 This is useful when new UIDs must be found for GHG inventory: